 Acquiring a customer is 6-7 times more expensive than retaining one.
 However, most startups focus on customer acquisition (CAC-Cost of Acquiring Customers) while ignoring retaining customers (MRR-Monthly Recurring Revenue).
 A diminishing MRR is one of the recipes of startup failures.

 Your billing system should help you in customer growth and retention by making it easier for you to accept online payments and at the same time communicate with your customers.
-Features like dunning management, ability to extend trials, integration with CRM and analytics software, ability to send transactional emails and others should be part and parcel of your billing solution.
+Features like dunning management, ability to extend trials, integration with CRM and analytics software, ability to send transactional emails and others should be part and parcel of your billing solution – don’t let these features get in the way of your growth.